tsaoyu/blog/_posts/2018-09-19-pinhole-photography.md

 I guess that is the reason why it is accepted as an alternative photography.

 ## Engineering a pinhole
+{% marginfigure 'mf-id-1' 'assets/img/pinhole_photos/first_pinhole.JPG' 'Needle on the body cap for pinhole'%}

 You could drill a hole on the body cap to get your first pinhole lens.
 Strictly speaking, pinhole lens is not a common optical lens focuses (or disperses) a light beam by means of refraction.
 A small hole from few micrometers to a hundred micrometers can act as a lens.
 The diameter of the pinhole is important to the quality of image.

-{% marginfigure 'mf-id-1' 'assets/img/pinhole_photos/first_pinhole.JPG' 'Needle on the body cap for pinhole'%}

 Chris gives an empirical formula to the pinhole size depending on the focal length and type of color.

 {% math %}{d = \sqrt{f/C}}.{% endmath %}

 In this equation, {% m %}d{% em %} is the diameter of pinhole, {% m %}f{% em %} is focal length in millimeters and {% m %}C{% em %}  is a constant depends on the color.
+Because the lens doesn't converge the light ray, as Atelier mentioned, {% sidenote 'two' 'His [lensless photography](http://atelier.bonryu.com/en/welcome/lensless/phphoto-l/ph_outline/) is also an amazing source on pinhole photography. '%} the focal length is the distance between the pinhole to image screen.

 {% marginnote 'table-1-id' '*Table*: Color constant given by Chris: [web archive](http://web.archive.org/web/20170320200327/http://pinhole.stanford.edu/pinholemath.htm).
 Assume a 35 mm film or full frame digital equivalent' %}

 <div class="table-wrapper">